mt40/vscode-todo-parser/README.md

 #### autoDefaultMarkers
-If `true`, automatically add the default markers: "TODO", "Todo", and "todo".
+If `true`, automatically add the default "TODO" marker.
 Default is `true`.

 ## Supported languages